SakineMazlomyar/meteorToDo/README.md

 1- You need to install global meteor from : https://www.meteor.com/install

 2- you open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor create .

-(you will get a folder name .meteor which is a meteor project)
+(you will get a folder name .meteor which is a meteor project # OBG: don not forget point)

 3- you open the terminal in the folder which you have the project and run this command in cmd or powershell: meteor remove blaze-html-templates tracker